Flashback (Star Trek: Voyager): Production

 In an example of discontinuity, the character of Lieutenant Dimitri Valtane, who appears in both this Voyager episode shot in 1996 and the 1991 feature film Star Trek VI: The Undiscovered Country, is shown to still be alive at the end of the feature film, in direct contradiction with the episode's depiction of events.
 Valtane is shown to have died in "Flashback", prior to the feature film's concluding scene in which the USS Excelsior captain and crew bid farewell to the USS Enterprise crew.

+This episode was shot as a part of season two, but it was carried over and aired in season three.

 Reception

-In 2015, a Star Trek: Voyager binge-watching guide by W.I.R.E.D. suggested this episode could not be skipped.
+In 2015, a Star Trek: Voyager binge-watching guide by Wired magazine suggested this episode could not be skipped.

-In 2016, The Hollywood Reporter rated "Flashback" the 86th best episode of all Star Trek episodes.
+In 2016, The Hollywood Reporter rated "Flashback" the 86th-best episode of all Star Trek episodes.

 In 2017, Den of Geek included this on their abbreviated watch guide for Star Trek: Voyager, picking out this episode on their cross-overs roadmap, noting The Original Series characters Hikaru Sulu, Kang and Janice Rand.

 This episode may have been a response to the rumor mill's reports that fans might see a series following Sulu as he commands USS Excelsior, a ship that was previously featured in the film Star Trek VI: The Undiscovered Country (1991).

 In 2017, Den of Geek noted this episode on their Star Trek: Voyager watching guide, pointing out this episode for its connections to other media in the Star Trek universe.

 In July 2019, Screen Rant ranked "Flashback" as one of the top five episodes of the series.
-They note that this episode focuses on Tuvok's memories of his time in Starfleet aboard the USS Excelsior starship.
-They also point out this episode was released for the 30th anniversary celebrations for the Star Trek franchise (1966-1996).

 In 2021, The Digital Fix said that it was appealing to see Takei reprise his character Sulu in this episode for the 30th anniversary.